cncf/tag-security/policy/README.md

-When SAFE WG was originally proposed, developers from Kubernetes Policy WG actively participated the discussions and then proposed CNCF level Policy WG was [merged](/policy-wg-merging.md) with SAFE WG to form the current CNCF Security SIG, in alignment with the SIG [charter](/governance/charter.md).
+When SAFE WG was originally proposed, developers from Kubernetes Policy WG actively participated the discussions and then proposed CNCF level Policy WG was [merged](/policy-wg-merging.md) with SAFE WG to form the current CNCF SIG Security, in alignment with the SIG [charter](/governance/charter.md).

 ## Team